Parthian Empire

 The Parthians largely adopted the art, architecture, religious beliefs, and regalia of their culturally heterogeneous empire, which encompassed Persian, Hellenistic, and regional cultures.
-For about the first half of its existence, the Arsacid court adopted elements of Greek culture, though it eventually saw a gradual revival of Iranian traditions.
-The Arsacid rulers were titled "King of Kings", claiming inheritance of the Achaemenid Empire; indeed, they accepted many local kings as vassals, although the Achaemenids would have had centrally appointed, albeit largely autonomous, satraps.
-The court did appoint a small number of satraps, largely outside Iran, but these satrapies were smaller and less powerful than the Achaemenid potentates.
-With the expansion of Arsacid power, the seat of central government shifted from Nisa to Ctesiphon along the Tigris (south of Baghdad), although several other sites also served as capitals.
+The Arsacid court initially adopted elements of Greek culture, though it eventually saw a gradual revival of Iranian cultural traditions.
+In modern historiography, the Arsacids are considered the first indigenous Iranian dynasty to come to power in the Iranian world after the Achaemenids, in contrast to the Seleucids who represented Hellenistic rule after Alexander the Great.
+The Arsacid rulers were titled "King of Kings", claiming the inheritance of the Achaemenid Empire; indeed, they accepted many local kings as vassals, though the Achaemenids had centrally appointed, albeit largely autonomous, satraps.
+The Parthian court appointed a small number of satraps, largely outside Iran, but these satrapies were smaller and less powerful than the Achaemenid potentates.
+With the expansion of Arsacid power, the seat of central government shifted from Nisa to Ctesiphon along the Tigris (south of the modern city of Baghdad), although several other sites also served as capitals.

-The Parthians revitalized their Iranian identity, drawing on both their Achaemenid heritage and local Iranian traditions.
-Middle Persian and Greek served as the administrative language, and their rulers adopted the title "King of Iran and the Aryans" (šāhān šāh Ērān ud Anērān), presenting themselves as heirs of the Achaemenid kings.

-The Parthian period was an era of cultural synthesis, where Hellenistic influences merged with Iranian elements.
-Zoroastrianism regained its strength, and the concept of "Ērānšahr" (Land of Iran) acquired political significance.
-This understanding of identity was later developed by the Sassanid Empire and institutionalized under the name "Iran."